amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 > The documentation of a Route begins with the route declared for example “/api/books”, any methods belonging to the route can be declared in one indentation level in with the method specifiers "get", "post", "put", "patch", "delete" etc.
 > Route documentation:

-- Each route would get a tag.
+- Each route would have a tags.
 - go to "/routers/book.router.js" and put Swagger Route documentation.

+- lets start with "get"
 - `$ref:` we are referencing something. `#` hash means the "root". so, from the root, we need to go into components. `$ref: "#/components"`
 - remember, we declared our schemas in the components block then in schemas and then BookDto. (and we do not need hyphen) `$ref: "#/components/schemas/BookDto"` referring in book.model.js

--
+- next is "post".
+- inside the schema, can just directly reference the BookDto since we dont create an array as its not an array. `$ref: "#/components/schemas/BookDto"`

 ```javascript